" Explore one of the largest cities built by the Incas (Choquequirao)."

-This expedition will take you to two of the major archaeological sites in the Cusco area: CHOQUEQUIRAO and MACHU PICCHU.
-Both cities were considered towns of nobles and priestesses, and you will get the chance to know about the legends and treasures left by them through time on these majestic mountains.
-These towns mark the beginning and end of the Incan society.
-Both cities were abandoned by the Incas before their conquerers could follow them there and then later found by explorers on expeditions in the Andes.
-Come on this trek and feel the real adventure of nature that is still untouched!
-During the trek, you will be able to experience hiking on the trail of one of the oldest world cultures.
+This expedition will take you to two of the most famous archaeological sites in Peru: CHOQUEQUIRAO and MACHU PICCHU.
+Both ancient cities were considered cities of nobles and priests, and this means that they were of great importance to the Inca people.
+You will have the opportunity to learn about the legends and treasures that the Inca left and listen to the stories that the majestic mountains long to tell.
+These cities mark the beginning of the end of the Incas.
+Both cities were abandoned before the Spanish conquerors could follow them there and exploit their treasures.
+They were only found and later popularized by explorers on expeditions across the Andes.
+Join us on this hike to experience untouched beauty, live a little-visited story, and mourn the final steps of one of the world's most influential ancient cultures.

 We will start our lives anew after this trek!
 Your hotel in Cusco or the Sacred Valley provides breakfast, and then we will pick you up you and start the 5-hour car journey to the travelers crossing Cachora.
 Once there, we will meet the rest of team (horsemen, cooks, etc.).
 We then begin trekking uphill, crossing through the pass of Capuliyoc where we might see condors flying overhead!
 We will have a great view of the Apurimac Canyon and experience the valley’s lush microclimate.
 At our stopping point, we can see the location of Choquequirao from afar.
 Finally, we descend through a cactus forest to La Playa Rosalina on the banks of the Apurimac River, the main tributary of the Amazon River.
 Along the river, there is another microclimate.
 This first night, we will camp at La Playa Rosalina (1550 MASL – 5085 FASL).Distance : 22 km – 13.6 miles